-Select the 747-8i in the aircraft selection menu, then open the WEIGHT AND BALANCE page and enter the fuel and payload.
-Note that we are working in pounds, so you may need to toggle the unit selector in the top right to select LB.
-When entering the fuel amounts, you will probably want to type them in manually in the boxes, especially with short flights that only have fuel in the main tanks, because you can't get the tanks to have even amounts in them using the sliders, because the inboard tanks are larger than the outboard ones.
-When entering the payload weights, you may want to type in the weights into each box instead of using the slider, so that you will get a more accurate CG (center of gravity).
+Click on Aircraft, then flight performance, then the mass and balance section, and enter the seats, cargo, and fuel.
+Note that we are working in pounds, so you may need to toggle the unit selector in the upper left to select LBS.
+When entering the fuel amounts, you will probably want to type them manually in the boxes.
+When entering the payload weights, you may want to type in the weights into each box so that you will get a more accurate CG (center of gravity), and not have to click the "+" a million times.
 After entering the weights, your page should look like the image below.
+Click the "LOAD IN AIRCRAFT" when finished.